 Multi-Video Synchronization with FFmpeg

-Over the last winter break I spent time archiving an old collection of camcorder tapes to hard drive.
-Most of the recordings were just randomly-captured silly moments of yesteryear, but one particular set of videos caught my attention: a few scenic joyrides across the familiar streets and neighborhoods of my hometown (Paris, Texas 🤠) in 2003.
+Over the last winter break I spent time archiving a collection of old camcorder tapes to hard drive.
+Most of the recordings were just randomly-captured silly moments of yesteryear, but one particular set of videos caught my attention: a few scenic joyrides across the streets and neighborhoods of my hometown (Paris, Texas 🤠) in 2003.

-Wondering exactly how much of the town had changed over the course of approximately 15 years, it occurred to me that I could effectively answer that question just by re-recording the same journeys on my next Texas visit and comparing the videos afterwards.
-Ultimately I wanted to create a split-screen video from this experiment, so accurate synchronization between the two videos was paramount.
+Wondering exactly how much of the town had changed over the course of approximately 15 years, it occurred to me that I could answer that question by re-recording the same camcorder journeys on my next Texas visit and comparing the videos afterwards.
+Ultimately I wanted to create a split-screen video from this experiment, so synchronization was important.

-And so I decided to embark on a new side project which ended up rewarding me with a much better understanding of FFmpeg, a wonderfully versatile video editing tool.
+So I decided to embark on this new side project which ended up rewarding me with a much better understanding of FFmpeg, a wonderfully versatile video editing tool.
 This blog post basically documents that experiment.

-I should briefly mention that while I work at Netflix, my official role there is as a UI engineer so I don't consider myself an expert on video, even though it's a central component of our business.
+I should briefly mention that while I work at Netflix, my official role there is as a UI engineer so I don't consider myself a video expert, even though it's a central component of our business.
 If anything, I'm just doing things like this to learn more! 😀

 basic approach ( "slice, scale, and splice" )

-The basic synchronization strategy I adopted was to initially split up each video into separate clip segments, demarcated by the timestamps of common geographic locations shared between the two clips ( i.e. all encountered street intersections. ) Afterwards, each 2003 segment was compared with its 2018 counterpart and ( generally speaking ) the shorter/fastest segment video was "slowed down" until its duration matched the longer/slower segment.
+The basic sync strategy I pursued was to initially split up each video into separate clip segments, demarcated by the timestamps of common geographic locations shared between the two clips ( i.e. all encountered street intersections. ) Afterwards, each 2003 segment was compared with its 2018 counterpart and ( generally speaking ) the shorter/fastest segment video was "slowed down" until its duration matched the longer/slower segment.

 Once this process was complete, it was then just a matter of splicing the longest segments together to generate a final video.